 - Work placement is incorporated into Year 3 of the course.

 - Exit Award: Higher Certificate in Science in Computing and Risk Management (NFQ Level 6) after Year 2 and Bachelor of Science in Cybercrime and IT Security (NFQ Level 7) after Year 3.

 What follow-on study opportunities are available?

-Graduates who obtain an honours degree are eligible to proceed to suitable MSc or PhD postgraduate courses of study at Institute of Technology Carlow.
+Graduates who obtain an honours degree are eligible to proceed to suitable MSc or PhD postgraduate courses of study at SETU Carlow.